 However, I want to keep contributing.
 I feel a necessity in this blog.
 I’ve always yearned to be creative and have a massive admiration for the arts.
 I’m also a big believer in the power of written word and have a huge amount of desire to improve the mental health of others.
 I know first-hand how bad things can get and I want to help in any way I can to reduce the suffering that mental health problems bring.

 But I’m also trying to fix my own head too.
 Going to the Birmingham gig was a different form of High Stress Therapy than I normally write about.
-My girlfriend and I listened to Wrexham lose back-to-back games for the first time this season before heading off to the second city.
-This was preceded by six straight days at work which gradually turned me into a depressed wreck on Friday night.
+My girlfriend, Saffron, and I listened to Wrexham lose back-to-back games for the first time this season before we headed off to the second city.
+That was preceded by six straight days at work which gradually turned me into a depressed wreck on Friday night.

 Given how many other aspects of life help me to relieve stresses, I now don’t know whether to include posts beyond groundhopping on the blog.
 It would certainly push me to do more things like I am with my football travels, reducing my anxiety in the process.
 And it could possibly inspire others.
 But it could be overwhelming.